logiclogue/jordanlord.co.uk/src/blog/thesis-for-a-productive-work-schedule.md

 Tasks can be effectively estimated by over estimating!
 It's incredibly rewarding getting a task done ahead of schedule.

+### Time schedule

+- TODO - discipline
+- TODO - explain how this fits with your time estimates

+A time schedule is very important.
+In a similar way to the Swiss rail system, you work on clear intervals, not overrunning.
+This is important because:

+- Gives you time to think - like a full stop at the end of a sentence
+- Gives you a break if you finish early
+- Forces you to make decisions and cut scope if it's too big

+- Always try to finish ahead of time

 ### Focus

 Focus is absolutely paramount.
 How to maintain focus when you've done all the